Eschatologue/CM_wiki/docs/class/magus/traveler.md

 ### Level 15: Conjure Self

-*You have become so adept at the manipulation of time that you can conjure versions of yourself from the future to aid you.*
+*"You have become so adept at the manipulation of time that you can conjure versions of yourself from the future to aid you."*{.quote}

 As a **:rsc-a: Magic**{.rsc} action, expend a level 3+ spell slot to conjure your **Future Self**, which shares your **:d20-inv: Initiative**{.d20 } and acts immediately after you.